Guide for Setting Up Your Own Dedicated OpenTTD Server

 Please note that this blog post was originally written in German and has been translated for your convenience.
 Although every effort has been made to ensure accuracy, there may be translation errors.
 I apologize for any discrepancies or misunderstandings that may result from the translation and I am grateful for any corrections in the comments or via mail.

-When the Corona pandemic started over a year ago, I was looking for games I could play with friends without being in one place.
+A few years ago, I was looking for games that I could play together with friends without being in the same location.
 One of the games I came across was OpenTTD.

 OpenTTD is an open-source simulation game based on Transport Tycoon Deluxe

-This free game is now also available via Steam or the Play Store and has highly positive ratings (96%) and 4.1/5 stars respectively.
-The objective of the game is to run a transportation company by constructing and managing transportation routes and vehicles.
+This free game is also available on Steam or the Play Store and has highly positive ratings (96%) or 4.3/5 stars.
+In this strategic Transport Tycoon game, the goal is to run a transport company by building and managing transport routes and vehicles.
+You can use trains, buses, aircraft, and ships to transport goods and expand your industry.

 If you have already set up a server according to these instructions, you can skip this part, as the setup is repeated here in abbreviated form.

-The first step is to get a server.
-In my opinion, the VPS and especially Root-Server (dedicated CPU) from Netcup are recommended.
-For a pure OpenTTD server, you don’t need high requirements, mainly if you don’t want to create huge maps and/or expect a high number of players.
-A smaller VPS should be sufficient.
+The first step is to rent a suitable server.
+I recommend the VPS and especially Root Server (dedicated CPU) from Netcup or servers from Hetzner.
+For a pure OpenTTD server, you don’t need high requirements, especially if you’re not planning to create huge maps and/or expect a large number of players.
+A smaller VPS should be completely sufficient.

 New customers receive with these affiliate vouchers a discount on the first order (and I receive a commission for referred customers).
 The percentage discounts remain permanently active if the VPS is not canceled.